LukasLeroy/Stoikov-Crypto-HFT/README.md

 ---

-## Histogram of PnL for different $\sigma$
+## Histogram of PnL for different Volatilties $\sigma$
-To explore how volatility, $\sigma$, affected the final PnL of the trading model, I simulated various Brownian motions $dS_t = \sigma dt$ while varying the volatility.
+To explore how volatility, $\sigma$, affects the final PnL of the trading model, I simulated various Brownian motions $dS_t = \sigma dW_t$ while varying $\sigma$.
 The figure below shows the histogram of the final PnL after the simulations.
 We can see that the variance of the final PnL is larger for higher volatilities.

 ![](https://github.com/jyeung205/Stoikov-Crypto-HFT/blob/main/figures/hist/bm_hist_sigma.png?raw=true)